kelleyk/livessh/README.md

 ## Tips

 - Everything in `vars` is available to `pre-customize.d` scripts.
-Only the variables coped into `customize.sh` by `bin/build-customized-environment.sh` are available to `customize.d` scripts.
+Only the variables copied into `customize.sh` by `bin/build-customized-environment.sh` are available to `customize.d` scripts.

 - Since host keys are regenerated on each boot, host key warnings will become annoying.
 You may want to try